marangiop/ptox-repo-standards/README.md

 This project contains checklists, templates and other resources to include with your repository.
 Whether you're starting a new repo from scratch or migrating an existing one hosted somewhere else, please include any or all of the elements suggested below as appropriate to your repo.
 If you're not sure where something goes, or you don't have permission to create a repo, talk to Ralf Weber or Albert Zhou or Paolo Marangio on Slack/e-mail.

+## How to use this repostory

+What you should is to use this entire repository as a template for your own Github repository within the context of PrecisionTox.
+To do that, you would simply fork this repository (i.e. basically creating a copy of this repo) and edit as you like, starting from obviously renaming the forked repo.

 ## Get the Basics Right

 Naming things is hard, this part is very important!
 Best practice: name the project after what it does rather than what it is made of.
 E.g. "joke telephone answering service" rather than "sinatra voice demo".